-- 1 Click File > Open. - The default image location (...\content-repo\images) should open. - 2 Browse for and select the image file. - Large image files might take a few moments to open. - 3 Select a partition. - 4 Click Image > Add Registry File. - 5 Select the registry (.reg) file that contains the settings, then click Add. - The registry file is added to a fixed, known area of the partition and is applied by the ZENworks Imaging Windows Agent (ziswin) when the device reboots after receiving the image.
+The default image location (... \content-repo\images) should open.

+- 3 Select a partition.

+- 4 Click Image > Add Registry File.

+- 5 Select the registry (.reg) file that contains the settings, then click Add.

+The registry file is added to a fixed, known area of the partition and is applied by the ZENworks Imaging Windows Agent (ziswin) when the device reboots after receiving the image.